-• No exceedances of the NO2 Air Quality Objective (AQO) of 40 μgm are predicted at any receptor in 2031 in both Scenario 7 and 8, which include the MSDC site allocations together with in-combination traffic flows from adjoining local authorities' development plans;
+- No exceedances of the NO2 Air Quality Objective (AQO) of 40 μgm-3 are predicted at any receptor in 2031 in the Sites DPD Scenario, which include the MSDC site allocations together with in-combination traffic flows from adjoining local authorities' development plans; - With the Sites DPD Scenario, the highest predicted NO2 annual mean concentration at a residential receptor is 29.9 $\mu$ gm-3; and - Under IAQM/EPUK Guidance all residential receptors are predicted to experience 'negligible impacts' with the Sites DPD Scenario operational.
+Therefore, the impact of the Sites DPD Scenario is considered to be not significant.